What are the Best Foods to Eat Before Working Out?

 Sigrid de Castella – ‘Half the Woman I Was’ Author, Speaker and Health and Business Coach

-If you’re going for a high-energy cardio workout, then you’ll need to consume items that are higher in complex carbohydrates, to give you enough slow released energy to push yourself through an energetic workout.
-Low Glycaemic Index (GI) carbohydrates like quinoa, mushrooms, eggplant, tomatoes, cauliflower, zucchini and green leafy vegetables help to fill up your glycogen stores and also create a more anabolic effect.
-Avoid carbohydrates like processed foods, grains, wheat, sugar and high-starch root vegetables (no potatoes, pumpkin, sweet potato, carrot or beetroot) which convert to sugar and negatively impact on the results of your workout.
+You’ll need to consume items that are higher in complex carbohydrates for a high-energy cardio workout.
+These will give you enough slow-released energy.
+This energy is essential to push yourself through an energetic workout.
+Low Glycaemic Index (GI) carbohydrates like quinoa, mushrooms, eggplant, and tomatoes help to fill up your glycogen stores.
+They also create a more anabolic effect.
+Avoid carbohydrates like processed foods, grains, wheat, and sugar.
+Do not eat high-starch root vegetables like potatoes, pumpkin, sweet potato, carrot, or beetroot.
+They convert to sugar and negatively impact the results of your workout.

-If you’re doing a combined workout, like interval training, then simply eat a balance of the two – protein and carbohydrates – focus on fibre, this will fill you up so you don’t get hungry.
-Don’t over-eat and keep your calories to between 200 and 350 depending on your weight and workout plan.
+If you’re doing a combined workout, like interval training, then eat a balance of protein and carbohydrates.
+Focus on fibre to fill you up so you don’t get hungry.
+Don’t over-eat and keep your calories to between 200 and 350, depending on your weight and workout plan.

 WHEN TO EAT